HomeHealthOfficial Black Health Matters Breast Cancer Screening Guide

 There is a long history of Black Americans being affected by social and economic concerns.
 Breast cancer screening is another way in which the disparities are pretty evident.
 Without access to quality medical care, medical breast cancer screening or diagnostic testing may not be available.
 This is especially true in low-income areas with very little patient education.

-Some ethnic groups are more likely to develop breast cancer because they are also more likely to have pre-existing conditions, like being overweight, drinking alcohol, smoking, or having diabetes or high blood pressure.
+Some ethnic groups are more likely to develop breast cancer because they are also more likely to have pre-existing conditions, such as being overweight, drinking alcohol, smoking, or having diabetes or high blood pressure.
 These are all more common within the African American population.

 Biological Factors